ipld/ipld/design/tricky-choices/ordering.md

 However, when it comes to how we specify the range of behaviors that IPLD must describe and support, these arguments about encouraging convergence are not deciding factor, for several reasons:
 - the hard limits described in the previous section are still in force (and wishing those away doesn't work);
+- parts of a protocol where uncoordinated convergence in the data is relevant are often a protocol-specific detail;
-since it is possible to do such sorting by choice within a library and ecosystem that is order-preserving, we overall follow the reasoning which favors order-preservation as the central design.
+- since it is still possible to do such sorting by choice within a library and ecosystem that is order-preserving (but the reverse is not true!), we overall favor order-preservation as the central design (and encourage sorting be applied in parts of protocols where uncoordinated convergence is relevant).

 Impacts